monacca1/nuggit/README.md

 ### nuggit checkout
-- nuggit checkout is analagous to git checkout, however, when checking out a branch, it will attempt to checkout the branch, not only in the base/root repository, but also recursively in the nested submodules.
+- nuggit checkout is analogous to git checkout, however, when checking out a branch, it will attempt to checkout the branch, not only in the base/root repository, but also recursively in the nested submodules.
 Like the git command, you can use this create a new branch.
 Nuggit checkout should be used to create or checkout development branches rather than using git directly.